 Analysis.
 No substantial facility developments would occur under alternative 1 that would have the potential to affect federal- and state-listed species in the preserve.
 Construction of the small primitive boat ramps and launches would occur in areas that do not have the listed species and are outside known critical habitat for these species.
 Maintenance of existing facilities, roads, and trails would not be expected to affect the listed plant species.
-Visitor use, including camping in the backcountry in designated areas, is not known to be measurably affecting any of the listed species in the preserve.
+Visitor use, including camping in the known to be measurably affecting any of the listed species in the preserve.
 The effects would be long-term, negligible, and adverse.